 It can take a little time to ensure that your business is ready to offer to market in its best shape.

-Nicola Wood, one of our commercial directors, provides a useful checklist of steps to cover.
+Here we provide a useful checklist of steps to cover.

 Even the healthiest business needs to be prepared for sale in advance, with active support from your accountant, solicitor and, where the business has borrowings, lending relationship manager.